sergera/mc2-solidity/docs/StrategyPool.md

 - `poolTokens` > balance of `owner`.

 _Description:_
-Should be called by a user to trigger backend to retrieve underlying assets by burning his pool tokens.
+Should be called by the Strategy Wallet contract when the caller is the registered "backer" account to trigger backend to retrieve underlying assets by burning it's pool tokens.
 Along with the burn.
 This function also emits the `Redeem` event, which can be listened to off-chain.

 _NOTE:_
 This function is locked when the contract is actively trading (i.e. between a `acquireAssetBeforeTrade` and a `giveBackAssetsAfterTrade` call), to protect users from redeeming less assets than they are entitled to.

 _NOTE:_
 This function calls `proclaimRedeem` in the StrategyPoolHerald contract, so that all `redeem` calls can be easily listened to.

+---

+#### `redeemAsAdmin(address owner, uint256 poolTokens)`

+Burns exactly poolTokens from an owner account's balance.

+_Parameters:_
+- `owner`: Pool token owner account's address.
+- `poolTokens`: Amount of pool tokens to be burned.

+_Reverts if:_
+- `poolTokens` is zero.
+- `poolTokens` > balance of `owner`.

+_Description:_
+Should be called by the Strategy Wallet contract when the caller is the registered "admin" account to burn it's pool tokens.
+Along with the burn.
+This function also emits the `Redeem` event, which can be listened to off-chain.

+_NOTE:_
+This function is locked when the contract is actively trading (i.e. between a `acquireAssetBeforeTrade` and a `giveBackAssetsAfterTrade` call), to protect users from redeeming less assets than they are entitled to.

 ---